Quiz

 If you’ve been thinking about it for a while and haven’t mentioned it, you might want to ask yourself why.
 If you’re scared about how they might react, or worried about what they might do, that’s not good.

 Maybe you’re just not sure what you want, and that’s totally fine – take your time to make a decision that’s right for you now.
-Try talking it through with someone you trust, or if you’re worried you can email or call our helpline.
+Try talking it through with someone you trust, or if you’re worried you can contact us by email or Live Chat.